igrey7/intentkit/README.md

 # IntentKit

-IntentKit is an autonomous agent framework that enables the creation and management of AI agents with various capabilities including blockchain interactions, social media management, and custom skill integration.
+IntentKit makes it easy to build and manage AI agents that can do more than just automate tasks.
+Whether it's handling blockchain transactions, managing social media, or integrating custom skills, this framework gives developers the flexibility to create intelligent agents that truly adapt to their needs. :rocket:

 ## Alpha Warning